ccassar/raft/README.md

 Intra-cluster connectivity is implemented over gRPC with support for TLS protection with mutual authentication.

-Observability is central to a production-quality implementation; structured logging (using Uber zap library) and metrics export (using prometheus library and gRPC interceptors) are an integral part of the implementation.
+Observability is central to a production-quality implementation; structured logging (using Uber zap library) and metrics export (using prometheus library and gRPC interceptors for both metrics and logging) are an integral part of the implementation.

-Unit test coverage is high and it is a goal to keep it so; unit test code itself is an integral component of the imeplementation.
+Unit test coverage is high and it is a goal to keep it so; unit test code itself is a key component of the implementation.

 ### Raft, The Consensus Algorithm